Eligibility & Referrals

-- Aim to contact the person being referred within five days, provide them with information on our services and a first appointment within three weeks (subject to their availability and ours).
+- Contact the person being referred, provide them with information on our services and a first appointment within three weeks (subject to their availability and ours).

 Service User Charter

-Our policy is to support and protect the fundamental human, civil and legal rights of patients and their families.
-There is equal access to our services regardless of the patient/family member’s age, gender, sexual orientation, ethnicity, faith, social class, disability or other special needs.
+Our policy is to support and protect the fundamental human, civil and legal rights of patients and their loved ones.
+There is equal access to our services regardless of age, gender, sexual orientation, ethnicity, faith, social class, disability or other special needs.
 In recognition of personal dignity and autonomy, we will provide privacy, consideration and respect in the treatment of patients and their carers.

 You are entitled to:

-- Receive an explanation by an appropriate member of the Therapy Team about any therapy that is being proposed, so that you can give informed consent
+- Receive an explanation by an appropriate member of the Therapy Team about any service that is being proposed, so that you can give informed consent.

-- Be told the benefits and effects you may have from any therapy you receive
+- Be told the benefits and effects you may have from any service you receive.

-- Refuse any therapy if you so wish
+- Refuse any service if you so wish.

-- Contact the Lead Therapist if you wish to have access to your therapy records
+- Contact the Services Manager if you wish to have access to your therapy records.

-- Be assured that Therapists who care for you are qualified through education, training and experience to perform the therapies for which they are responsible
+- Be assured that Practitioners who care for you are qualified through education, training and experience to deliver the services for which they are responsible.

 On your part, we ask that you:

-- Do not smoke while the Therapist is with you in your home
+- Do not smoke while the Practitioner is with you in your home.

-- Secure your pets while the Therapist is in your home
+- Secure your pets while the Practitioner is in your home.